 For more information about the individual pilots and the PM Challenge Fund see:

 In October 2013, the Prime Minister announced the Challenge Fund to improve access to general practice and test innovative ways of delivering GP services.
 NHS England was asked to lead on selecting and managing the pilot schemes.

-In December 2013, NHS England invited GP practices to submit their ‘expressions of interest’ (EOIs) to be one of the pilots, before selecting the final list of schemes.
+In December 2013, NHS England invited GP practices to submit their ‘expressions of interest’ (EOIs) to be one of the pilots, before selecting the final list of successful schemes in April 2014.